ayush9818/Restaurant-Recommendation-System/README.md

 - Gracie

 ## License
-- Summary of the license (e.g., MIT, already seen in the project structure).
-- Short explanation of what it permits.
+This project is made available under the MIT License.
+For more details, see the [LICENSE](https://github.com/ayush9818/Restaurant-Recommendation-System/blob/main/LICENSE) file in the repository.